141st Air Refueling Squadron: Cold War

+Tankers

-With the end of the Cold War, the parent 108th Tactical Fighter Wing was re-aligned to a KC-135 Stratotanker Air Refueling Wing.
-The F-4s were retired and the squadron was re-designated as the 141st Air Refueling Squadron.
-Also, as part of the conversion of the wing to the Objective Wing organization, the 108th Tactical Fighter Group became the 108th Operations Group, to which the 141st ARS was assigned.
-The 141st ARS was certified combat ready on 3 December 1992.
+With the end of the Cold War, the parent 108th Tactical Fighter Wing was re-aligned to a Boeing KC-135E Stratotanker air refueling wing.
+The F-4Es were retired and the squadron was redesignated as the 141st Air Refueling Squadron.
+Also, as part of the conversion of the wing to the Objective Wing organization, the 108th Tactical Fighter Group became the 108th Operations Group, to which the 141st was assigned.
+The 141st ARS received its first KC-135E on 27 September 1991, flying its first refueling mission on 6 December.
+The squadron flew their first operational KC-135E mission on 16 January 1992, conducting a nighttime refueling of a Boeing E-3B Sentry that was en-route to the Persian Gulf.
+The 141st was certified combat ready on 3 December 1992.
 The very next day it was tasked with its first operational deployment – nothing less than spearheading and establishing the U.S. – Somalia air bridge for the Unified Task Force deployment there.
 It deployed an air refueling detachment to Moron Air Base, Spain.

 In September 1994, for over 30 days, five aircraft deployed to Pisa Airport, Italy for Operation Deny Flight.
-The wing replaced the 126th ARW of the Illinois Air National Guard.
-The 108th ARW was the first Air National Guard unit to take full responsibility during that period.
+The wing replaced the 126th Air Refueling Wing of the Illinois Air National Guard.
+The 108th was the first Air National Guard unit to take full responsibility during that period.

-In 2007, the 141st ARS began retiring its KC-135E aircraft and transitioning to the KC-135R.
+In 2007, the 141st began retiring its KC-135E aircraft and transitioning to the KC-135R, completing the conversion by 2008.

+In 2017, the squadron commemorated its centenary by applying a special tiger scheme to KC-135R 62-3508.

+On 20 September 2023, the squadron flew its last mission with the KC-135R, as it transitioned to becoming an associate squadron of the 305th Air Mobility Wing, flying Boeing KC-46A Pegasus tankers.

+The 141st flew its first KC-46A sortie on 3 October 2023, launching two aircraft (callsigns Hobey 41 and 42), which refueled General Dynamics F-16 Fighting Falcons before taking turns refueling each other.